To ensure you have an enjoyable and trouble-free stay, we ask that you please read and understand the important information detailed below.

-Information on your reserved allocated car space will be provided as part of the check-in details
+Information on your reserved allocated car space will be provided as part of the check-in details.

 HRSP Guests will not receive housekeeping, room service, concierge or porter service from the onsite management.
 HRSP has exclusive management access to a limited number of properties at the building.

-Before checking into your apartment, we suggest you familiarise yourself with our Housekeeping Notice which includes useful information such as our Conditions of occupancy, Complimentary items, Linen and Towels, Departure arrangements, Garbage, Extra Fees and Charges that may apply, Damage to apartment and property, amongst other items.
+Before checking into your apartment, we suggest you familiarise yourself with our Housekeeping Notice, which includes useful information such as our Conditions of occupancy, Complimentary items, Linen and Towels, Departure arrangements, Garbage, Extra Fees and Charges that may apply, Damage to apartment and property, amongst other items.

-- Chevron Renaissance house rules.
+- Chevron Renaissance house rules

-- Soul Residences house rules.
+- Soul Residences house rules

-- Skyline Resort (Q1) house rules.
+- Skyline Resort (Q1) house rules

-- Mantra Circle on Cavil House Rules
+- Mantra Circle on Cavil house rules

 As highlighted in the Terms and Conditions of Occupancy, make sure to report damage or defects:

-2.2 if on arrival you notice any existing damage or breakages within the Premises you must report your concerns re the condition of the property to our office within eighteen (18) hours after arrival.
+2.2 if on arrival you notice any existing damage or breakages within the Premises you must report your concerns regarding the condition of the property to our office within eighteen (18) hours after arrival.
 Otherwise, it is agreed that all is in order with the Premises.